Rpc

 }

-AimRT provides a set of stackless coroutine-style interfaces for RPC clients, implemented based on C++20 coroutines and the current implementation library libunifex of the C++ executors proposal.
-The stackless coroutine interface essentially encapsulates asynchronous callback-style interfaces, offering comparable performance while significantly improving developer friendliness.
+AimRT provides a stackless coroutine-style interface for the RPC Client side, implemented using C++20 coroutines and the current implementation library libunifex of the C++ executors proposal.
+The stackless coroutine interface is essentially a wrapper around the asynchronous callback interface, offering performance nearly identical to the asynchronous callback interface while significantly improving developer-friendliness.

 Step 0: Include the stub code header file, such as